-Padel Magazine - On the forum, you asked us more info on how to play, to count the points, etc. This is why we will now offer you some cards on the padel.
+Padel Magazine - On the forum, you asked us for more info on how to play, how to count points, etc. This is why we will now offer you sheets on the padel.

 For all players who need an update on counting points, it's time to enjoy the catch-up session !!!

 For starters, if you are tennis players, then you already have the basics and even better if you are a double pro because the padel is played at 4.

 But if you're a squash player, then I do not have much to tell you.
 You know ALMOST everything ...

 Just like in tennis, the count of points is as follows: 15 - 30 - 40 - Game We count the points of the server first.